Divpeter/DSD2024.github.io/README.md

 <br>

 ## 🖼️ Gantt Chart
 Here is the Gantt Chart for our group porcess.
 The red stripe represents our process and the blue stripe represents the scheduled process in the project.
-You can also check it in this repository.
+You can also check [our process](https://github.com/Divpeter/DSD2024.github.io/blob/c51cb42bbf3c15e37d8c50805f4f434ead1e5ff1/Gantt%20Chart.png) in this repository.
 ![Our porcess](https://github.com/Divpeter/DSD2024.github.io/blob/c51cb42bbf3c15e37d8c50805f4f434ead1e5ff1/Gantt%20Chart.png)

 ## 📰 Group Links